-Number and percentage of women applying to be part of the military forces.
+Number and percentage of women to apply to be part of the military forces.

-Roughly 1.3 % of the career personnel and 0.8 % of the militia personnel are women.
+Roughly 1.3 % of the military professionals and 0.87 % of the conscripts are women.
 These figures are due to the fact that under the Federal Constitution, military service is not compulsory for female Swiss citizens.
-However, as members of the Armed Forces, their civilian skills can be used and enhanced.
-Once they have successfully passed through the recruitment process, female members of the Armed Forces commit themselves to fulfilling their service duties as laid down by current legislation.
-They can attain the same ranks and fulfil the same functions in the Armed Forces as their male counterparts.
+However, as members of the Swiss Armed Forces, their civilian skills can be used and enhanced.
+Once they have successfully passed through the recruitment process, female members of the Swiss Armed Forces commit themselves to fulfilling their service duties as laid down by current legislation.
+They can attain the same ranks and fulfil the same functions in the Swiss Armed Forces as their male counterparts.

 Young women can apply to be called up as recruits from the age of 18.
 They must have attended recruit school by the time they are 25.
-Thereafter, female Armed Forces personnel carry out the same duties as their male colleagues.
+Thereafter, female Swiss Armed Forces personnel carry out the same duties as their male colleagues.
 Men and women receive identical training.
 Moreover, women are equipped with the same personal weapons as the men in the same functions.
 They are also fully trained on all the weapons held by the unit.